broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 ## Contribution Guidelines
 #### 1. Scope the work.
-Contributions can range from tiny syntax changes to large task, workflow, or Docker code updates.
-Often changes to a single task WDL or Docker file can affect multiple workflows that import those same task WDLs or Dockers.
+Contributions can range from tiny syntax changes to large task, workflow, or Docker updates.
+Often changes to a single task WDL or Dockerfile can affect multiple workflows that import those same task WDLs or Docker images.
 This is why it's important to scope updates before proceeding.

 :::tip File an issue for large changes
 If an update is large, or if you're unsure how a change affects multiple workflows, **[file an issue](https://github.com/broadinstitute/warp/issues/new) in WARP first**.